Skip to main content

 • Full-Time Students

-A Thayer student enrolled in two or more courses, or in the graduate research course ENGG 298 (Graduate Research), is considered a full-time student.
-A full-time student who is in good academic standing is considered to be making satisfactory progress unless the Undergraduate Program Committee (for BE students) or Graduate Program Committee (for graduate students) has placed the student in unsatisfactory academic standing or taken action to separate the student.
+A Thayer student enrolled in two or more credit units, is considered a full-time student.
+A full-time student who is in good academic standing is considered to be making satisfactory progress unless the relevant program committee for their degree has placed the student in unsatisfactory academic standing or taken action to separate the student.

 • Part-Time Students

-• Part-time MS or PhD degree candidacy requires approval from the MS and PhD Director.
+• Part-time MS or PhD degree candidacy requires approval from the MS and PhD Director and is not allowable for PhD students receiving research or teaching assistantships.

-• Residency requirements are satisfied at the rate of one-third term per enrolled course.
+• For students enrolled part-time, residency requirements are satisfied at the rate of one-third term per enrolled course.

 • For part-time MS or PhD candidates, when all degree requirements, other than the thesis, are completed, part-time candidates are required to be registered for thesis research in each subsequent term until the residency requirement has been fulfilled.
 Part-time candidates may elect to complete their thesis in absentia with approval of their thesis committee and the Dean or Director.